Nikon Df vs Sony NEX-7

 Studio photographers will appreciate that the Nikon Df (unlike the NEX-7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the Df and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Nikon and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is the Nikon Df better than the Sony NEX-7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1.7 stops ISO advantage).